biopet/biopet/docs/pipelines/shiva.md

 During this mode, all bam files will be simultaneously called in one big VCF file.
 It will work with any number of samples.

 On top of that, Shiva provides two separate modes that only work with a single sample.
-Those are not recommend, but may be useful to those who need to validate replicates.
+Those are not recommended, but may be useful to those who need to validate replicates.

 Mode `single_sample_variantcalling` calls a single sample as a merged bam file.
 I.e., it will merge all libraries in one bam file, then calls on that.